autokey/autokey/Installing.md

 2024-01-05: Update for GTK, autokey 0.96
 (Can't say much about dependencies for QT, but the last 5 will be needed too probably.)

+Going for a venv installation as it seems:
+* easier to maintian longterm
+* you can't screw up your python profile for this user also which might be important if the python version in gentoo changes
+* avoid bugs in new python versions like [Python 12 pyinotify] (https://github.com/autokey/autokey/issues/916)
+* It's much easier to create a new venv if needed ;).

-1) Create a set in /etc/portage/sets/autokey-gtk.set:
+1) Dependencies.
+Create a set in /etc/portage/sets/autokey-gtk.set:
 * dev-cpp/gtksourceviewmm
 * dev-libs/dbus-glib
 * dev-libs/gobject-introspection